Rust-Commercial-Network/rcn/docs/funding-directory.md

 This directory lists Rust compiler, Cargo, tooling, and library work where maintainers are looking for funding, production data, or feedback from companies using Rust at scale.

+The initiatives below represent active funding opportunities.
+Most already have at least one supporting organization and are looking for additional partners.

 To discuss funding, procurement, or sharing private production feedback, contact [rust-commercial-network@rustfoundation.org][rcn-email].
 For public discussion, use the [RCN channel in the Rust Project Zulip][rcn-zulip].

 RFEF sponsors may receive recognition, fund reporting, sponsorship coordination, and advance security disclosures when coordinated private notice is needed.